The Interdisciplinary Thematic Emphasis

-What types of career opportunities are available for Liberal Studies majors who choose the Interdisciplinary Thematic Plan?
+What types of career opportunities are available for Liberal Studies majors who choose the Interdisciplinary Thematic Emphasis?

-The Liberal Studies Interdisciplinary Thematic Plan has long served students as preparation for law school, advanced study in business or other graduate degree programs or professional schools, as well as careers in the health sciences, education, ministry, or the environmental sciences.
-The Thematic Plan also attracts many returning students who are already involved in successful careers but who want a well-rounded and personally enriching education that includes an interdisciplinary focus on a particular theme or interest.
-Each Liberal Studies Thematic Plan major works closely with Liberal Studies faculty to develop a personalized plan of study.
+The Interdisciplinary Thematic Emphasis has long served students as preparation for special education teaching , middle school teaching, including the Foundational Level Math Credential and the Foundational Level General Science Credential , law school, advanced study in business or other graduate degree programs or professional schools, as well as careers in the health sciences, education, ministry, or the environmental sciences.
+This emphasis also attracts returning students who already have successful careers but want a well-rounded and personally enriching education.
+For a list of the professions or positions of recent alumni, click here .

 What are the requirements of the Interdisciplinary Thematic Emphasis?

 In addition to the ten core courses (30 units) that all Liberal Studies majors take, students who have declared the Interdisciplinary Thematic Emphasis take six elective courses (18 units) that are organized around an interdisciplinary theme.
 To ensure interdisciplinarity, students may take no more than three elective courses (9 units) from a single CSUF department and no more than five elective courses (15 units) from any one of the three knowledge areas of Liberal Studies: arts & humanities, natural sciences, and social sciences.
 A student's theme and elective coursework must be approved by a Liberal Studies advisor prior to enrolling in courses.

 Students have explored such themes as current international problems, current domestic issues, economics and the environment, humanity and its natural environment, regionalism and marketing, cultural heritage studies, art and religion, the religious development of children, creative use of leisure, religion and economic attitudes, the cultural history of shame, social tensions of modernity as expressed in fiction and social science, etc.